 Maybe you’re a mother or a father.
 Maybe you’re expecting (congratulations!)
 Or maybe you’re not quite that far on the road to parenthood yet, but it’s something that lies ahead for you.

 “What’s the Next Action?” is a simple and powerful question that helps us get things done.
 Read on to see the four ways it moves us from idea to done.
 Read more

 It’s well known that it’s easier to sell to previous buyers than it is to generate new customers.
-Within your buyer pool, there are at least 5 different types of buyers, and the more you cultivate the higher level of buyers, the more profitable your business will be.
-This model of buyers is based on […]
+Within your buyer pool, there are at least 5 different types of buyers, and […]

-“A good leader takes a little more than his share of the blame; a little less than his share of the credit.” – Arnold H. Glasgow Do you have a teammate or team whose performance isn’t meeting your expectations?
-Unless you’re a very, very good leader in a well-run team and organization, odds are that […]
+“A good leader takes a little more than his share of the blame; a little less than his share of the credit.” – Arnold H. Glasgow Do you have a teammate or […]

-The strongest principle of growth lies in human choice. – George Eliot Displacement: anything you do displaces something else you could have done.
+The strongest principle of growth lies in human choice. – George Eliot Displacement: everything you do displaces something else you could have done.
 Simple concept, right?
-The simplicity of the concept belies the fact that it’s one of the foundations for so much of our success or struggle.
-Given that, as Gandhi said, “action expresses […]
+The simplicity of the concept belies […]

-In the last part of this short series on founder’s mojo, I mentioned that founders’ most important job is to focus on their biggest business growth opportunities, but they’re usually not doing this because they’re wearing too many hats.
-Past a certain stage of business, it’s impossible for founders to effectively stay on top of […]
+In the last part of this short series on founder’s mojo, I mentioned that founders’ most important job is to focus on their biggest business growth opportunities, but they’re usually not doing […]